apache/submarine/docs/helper/InstallationGuide.md

    yarn-hierarchy=/hadoop-yarn
    ```

-## Tensorflow Job with yarn runtime.
+## TensorFlow Job with yarn runtime.

-### Run a tensorflow job in a zipped python virtual environment
+### Run a TensorFlow job in a zipped python virtual environment

 Refer to build_python_virtual_env.sh in the directory of
 ${SUBMARINE_REPO_PATH}/dev-support/mini-submarine/submarine/ to build a zipped python virtual